manemazmand/FlightManagmentSystem/README.md

 - **200+ routes** with cost and distance as edge weights
 - Network represented as a **weighted directed graph** using adjacency lists
 - All data stored in **Microsoft SQL Server** (Azure)

 ---

+## 🧩 Approach
+- Model the flight network as a **weighted directed graph**
+- Store all airports and routes persistently in **Microsoft SQL Server**
+- Implement all graph algorithms and business logic in the **Java backend**
+- Expose results through a clean **REST API**
+- Load graph data from the database into memory for efficient algorithm execution
+- Visualize routes, paths, and analysis results on an interactive map in the **React frontend**

+---